Cru (Christian organization): Early beginnings

 Campus Crusade for Christ was founded in 1951 at the University of California, Los Angeles by Bill Bright and Vonette Zachary Bright as a ministry for university students.
 According to historian John G. Turner, Bill Bright and Vonette Zachary Bright were influenced and mentored by Henrietta Mears, the director of Christian Education at the First Presbyterian Church of Hollywood.
 In addition, Bill was also influenced by the theology and teachings of the prominent American evangelist Billy Graham.
 While studying at Fuller Theological Seminary, Bright felt what he regarded as the call of God to reach out to university students.
 Abandoning his studies at Fuller, Bright started Campus Crusade at the UCLA campus.

-By 1952, Campus Crusade had converted 250 UCLA students including decathlete and future film actor Rafer Johnson.
+By 1952, Campus Crusade saw 250 UCLA students join them in following Jesus Christ including decathlete and future film actor Rafer Johnson.
 With the establishment of other Campus Crusade branches in other universities, the ministry hired six staff members.
-In 1956, Bright developed a 20-minute evangelistic presentation called "God's Plan For Your Life", which set the tone for Campus Crusade's evangelism and discipleship programs.
+In 1956, Bright developed a 20-minute evangelistic presentation called "God's Plan For Your Life," which set the tone for Campus Crusade's evangelism and discipleship programs.
 In 1953, Campus Crusade rented a tiny office on Westwood Avenue in Los Angeles, which served as the organization's headquarters until the 1960s.
 According to Turner, Cru's expansion across US university campuses during the 1950s and 1960s created friction with existing Christian campus groups including the InterVarsity Christian Fellowship and liberal campus chaplains.

 According to Turner, Campus Crusade had a conservative evangelical and anti-Communist orientation.
 While Bill Bright initially cultivated friendly relations with the fundamentalist Bob Jones University (BJU), Bright's relations with Bob Jones Sr. and his son Bob Jones Jr. deteriorated after the former sided with Billy Graham, who had accepted the sponsorship of liberal Protestants during his 1957 New York City crusade.
 As a result, Bob Jones University ended its support for Campus Crusade.
 Turner argues that the deterioration of Campus Crusade's relationship with BJU led the former to gravitate towards the "new evangelical" wing of the American evangelical Protestant movement by late 1958.